-It’s all about the journey: Tips on preparing for your road trip are found right here!
+It’s all about the journey: Tips on preparing for your road trip are here!

 Research The Journey When Preparing For Your Road Trip

 How thoroughly do you research your route before you drive?
 If you look for a hotel to stay in along the way and find the fastest highways to drive on, you’re already doing part of the work!
 Get more involved in studying the drive to your destination by investigating the following elements: